lubuntu-team/manual/source/3/3.2/3.2.18/Printers.rst

 Usage
 ------
 To view your print queue right click on the printer and right click :menuselection:`View Print Queue`, with the printer selected press :kbd:`Control+F`, or :menuselection:`Printer --> View Print Queue` and if a job is held you can restart it.
 To see what status in your printer view the :guilabel:`Status` column to see if the job is pending, held or printed.
 To view what you have already printed press the :guilabel:`Checkmark` button.
 To reprint a job press the u shaped arrow button or right click and select :menuselection:`Reprint`.
 To cancel a job press the button with an octagon with a circle in it or right click on the job and select :menuselection:`Cancel`.
+To hold a printer job press the :guilabel:`||` button or right click and select :menuselection:`Hold`.

 .. image:: printers.png